 Sugar alcohols, like Manitoba and sorbitol, are great for diabetics and provide a sweetness level of around 60% of Sucralose.
 In large amounts, this artificial sweetener can have laxative effects.
 We chose not to include these sugar alcohols because there are better options on the market, with fewer side effects.
 Saccharin is an organic molecule derived from petroleum that provides nearly 300 times the amount of sweetness as sugar.
 It’s not included on our list because it has been associated with bladder cancer and can negatively affect pregnancy.

 Stevia is a powerful artificial sweater (200-300 times the sweetness of sugar) and is clinically proven to be non-toxic.
 Stevia is very heat stable, making it great for cooking, and it does not raise blood sugar levels, making it safe for diabetics, which is why we ranked Truvia in our top 5.
 Sucralose or Splenda is around 600 times sweeter than sugar, does not affect blood sugar levels, and is widely regarded as the best sweetener when it comes to baking and cooking.

 Erythritol is one of the better options on the market, contagion 95% fewer calories than sugar, moderate sweetness levels, and almost no side effects or long term issues.
-This was our number 1 choice overall, and its why you’ll see a variety of products on our list like HaleFresh, So Nourished and Swerve, ranked so highly.
+This was our number 1 choice overall with Whole Earth, and it’s why you’ll see a variety of products on our list like HaleFresh, So Nourished and Swerve, ranked so highly.